Perspectives from Ph.D.s in Government and Non-Profit

 "If you know what path you want, then work backwards." - Cruz

 Trainees wanted to know whether you needed a Ph.D. or postdoc to work in government and non-profit.
-The answer comes down to - it depends on the career.
-The speakers recommended that students read job descriptions and talk to people in career paths that interest them and then work backwards to get the degrees you need for the career you want.
+The answer comes down to: It depends on the career.
+The speakers recommended that students read job descriptions and talk to people in career paths that interest them, and then work backwards to get the degrees you need for the career you want.
 If you are currently enrolled in a degree program, that’s okay too!
 You will need to learn how to communicate the skills you’ve learned that are applicable to a job posting in your resumes and interviews.

 "You don’t have to tell your PI about the career development activities that you are doing." - Lontok

 It’s only natural to feel the pressure and think that you need to discuss career development with your PI, but you don’t have to.
-If you need to be in lab during certain hours, try to schedule your informational interviews or find small projects that you can do outside of lab on your off hours.
+If you need to be in lab during certain hours, try to schedule your informational interviews or find small projects that you can do outside of lab on your off-hours.
 It also helps if you have your own funding.
 If you know that your PI will be supportive, then have the career discussion with them.
-If you don’t have a supportive mentor, then try to find other mentors that support your career development process.
+If you don’t have a supportive mentor, then try to find other mentors who support your career development process.

 "I was asked if I was married and have children during an interview." - Kullas

 Asking whether you are married and have kids during an interview is illegal, and unfortunately it still gets asked.
 Kullas answered honestly and didn’t get an offer.
 Looking back, she believed it was for the best because the illegal questions may indicate a negative work environment.
 So how do you handle answering that interview question?
 There’s no right way.
 You can politely decline to answer and refocus the interview on the job itself.
 You can be honest and perhaps risk a job offer, or not.
 Maybe the interviewer was trying to be friendly or didn’t know it’s illegal to ask.